alt-key-project/comfyui-dream-project/readme.md

 [github](https://github.com/alt-key-project/comfyui-dream-video-batches)

-This new node pack will be getting my attention from now (at least as stable diffusion video generation is done mostly in batches. )
+This new node pack will be getting my attention from now on (at least as stable diffusion video generation is done mostly in batches. )

 ## Installation